dolphin-emu/dolphin/Readme.md

 installer is not necessary to run Dolphin since the Build directory contains a working Dolphin distribution.

+## Oculus Rift
+To build with Oculus Rift support, you need the Oculus Rift SDK 0.4.0 or above.
+Copy the LibOVR folder from the Oculus Rift SDK into the Externals folder, and clean and rebuild.
+The presense or absense of the LibOVR folder changes the HAVE_OCULUSSDK preprocessor definition.
+Currently only the OpenGL renderer works with the Oculus Rift.
+Oculus Rift features are not officially supported by the Dolphin team.

 ## Installation on Linux/OS X
 Dolphin requires [CMake](http://www.cmake.org/) for systems other than Windows.
 Many libraries are bundled with Dolphin and used if they're not installed on your system.
 CMake